Saujanya-rajvanshi/THEORY/README.md

 - Single CPU
 - Context switching for processes.
 - Switch happens when current process goes to wait state.
-- CPU idle time reduced.
+- CPU idle time reduced. <br>
+Basis → Multiple programs are kept in memory. <br>
+When one waits (I/O), CPU switches to another. <br>
+Goal → Increase CPU utilization. <br>

 * **Multitasking** is a logical extension of multiprogramming.